The Passion of the Christ: Music

-Three albums were released with Mel Gibson's co-operation: (1) the film soundtrack of John Debney's original orchestral score conducted by Nick Ingman; (2) The Passion of the Christ: Songs, by producers Mark Joseph and Tim Cook, with original compositions by various artists, and (3) Songs Inspired by The Passion of the Christ.
+Three albums were released with Gibson's co-operation: (1) the soundtrack of John Debney's original orchestral score conducted by Nick Ingman; (2) The Passion of the Christ: Songs, by producers Mark Joseph and Tim Cook, with original compositions by various artists, and (3) Songs Inspired by The Passion of the Christ.
 The first two albums each received a 2005 Dove award, and the soundtrack received an Academy Award nomination of Best Original Music Score.
+The music score frequently makes use of the wailing woman technique.

 A preliminary score was composed and recorded by Lisa Gerrard and Patrick Cassidy, but was incomplete at film's release.
 Jack Lenz was the primary musical researcher and one of the composers; several clips of his compositions have been posted online.

 Title change

 Although Mel Gibson wanted to call his film The Passion, on October 16, 2003, his spokesman announced that the title used in the United States would be The Passion of Christ because Miramax Films had already registered the title The Passion with the MPAA for the 1987 novel by Jeanette Winterson.
 Later, the title was changed again to The Passion of the Christ for all markets.